fortran-lang/fpm/CONTRIBUTING.md

 If applicable, include a mocked-up snippet of what the output or behavior would look like with this feature implemented.
 "Crazy", out-of-the-box ideas are especially welcome.
-It's quite possible that we're not considering an unusually creative solution.
+It's quite possible that we are not considering an unusually creative solution.

 ## Workflow